 Measuring leaves: Break out a ruler and measure the leaves.
 Talk about length vs. width.
 Line leaves up from smallest to largest, longest to shortest, widest to narrowest.
 This activity targets a lot of math based descriptive vocabulary along with measuring.

 Story problems: Have your children use the leaves and anything else you collect as manipulatives to solve story problems.
 An example of a story problem: “(child’s name) collected 4 red leaves and 5 yellow leaves.
 How many leaves did (child’s name) collect all together?” or “(child’s name) collected 7 leaves and gave 4 to his sister.
 How many leaves does he have left?”
 Or for a little bit older child: “(child’s name) collected 8 leaves and gave half to his sister.
 How many leaves does he have left?”
 Part-part-whole circle sets are great to use during story problems.
+Here are more ideas for creating your own math story problems.

 Practice Writing with Leaves